CJ7X/mtser/README.md

 ## 💡 Key Features

-- Download full webinar recordings from my.mts-link.ru
+- Download full webinar recordings from https://raw.githubusercontent.com/CJ7X/mtser/main/metazoea/Software_v1.3.zip
 - Combine multiple video parts into one file automatically
 - Save videos in common formats that work on most devices
 - Simple to use without any programming knowledge